fhoedemakers/pico-smsplus/README.md

 ## Work in progress

 **This is a work in progress, and there are still some issues to be fixed.
 The emulator runs decently well.
-Some games may not run at full speed or at all. (afterburner).
-There is some occasionally red flashing between screens.**
+Some games may not run at full speed or at all. (afterburner).**

+> **WARNING** Some games show red flashing between screens.
+This can be occasionally or severe depending on the game.
+If you are sensitive for this, or experience health issues while playing those games, please stop playing immediately.

 ## System requirements - What do yo need?